 Traditional libraries and organizations are still handling large amount of hard copy/printed materials that are expensive and bulky, hence each and every libraries and offices are slowly getting digitized [1].
 Paper documents can be converted into digital form by using digitization equipment like scanners, digital cameras and mobile phones (smart phones, iPhone, iPods).
-The most common format for these historical printed documents is the text in which the characters of the documents are represented by the machine-readable codes (e.g. ASCII codes) [3].
+The most common format for these historical printed documents is the text in which the characters of the documents are represented by the machinereadable codes (e.g. ASCII codes) [3].
 Extracting information from the document images is challenging problem as it compared with digital texts [17].
+Ms. A. SAKILA Research Scholar, Department of Computer Science, Bharathiar University, Coimbatore

-Information retrieval from document images has become a growing and challenging problem.
+Information retrieval from document images has become а growing and challenging problem.
 Recognition and extraction of text in document images is the aim of document image analysis.
 However information retrieval is concerned with content based document browsing, indexing and searching from a huge database of document images.
 The text retrieval from document images has made significant progress and addressing related information processing problems such as topic clustering and information filtering.
 Information retrieval (IR) form document images are developed using two techniques.